 Adoption scenario: The adoption of the new message will take place, following the implementation of the Correspondence message on Q4 2024

-Volumes: To gage success the legacy Swift MT message volume which supports the current business activity will reduce to a level where the legacy message can be retired.
+Volumes: To gage success the legacy Swift MT message volume - approximatively 200 million a month of MT199 and MT299 on the Swift network.
+However only a “small” (estimated less than 2%) portion of these free format messages relates to this correspondence BJ - which supports the current business activity will reduce to a level where the legacy message can be retired.

 Sponsors and adopters: The CBPR plus community is both sponsor and adopter of the new message.